 Activities

 Not sure where to start?
-We'll recommends a sequence of activities based on your team metrics and needs
+We'll recommend a sequence of activities based on your team metrics and needs.

 All activities